Skip to main content

 4 units

-Students are required to successfully complete three additional courses (minimum 12 units) within the UEP program.
-Students may complete one of these courses outside of the department, selected from the approved UEP electives listed above ("Additional Electives").
+Students are required to successfully complete three additional elective courses (minimum 12 units) for their minor.
+Two of these courses (8-units) must be taken within the UEP department.
+Students may complete one of these courses outside of the department, selected from the approved UEP electives listed above ("Additional Electives") or complete one of their electives abroad, as approved by the department chair.
+All courses offered within the UEP department will fulfill the elective requirement (click here for the complete list).

 Second-Stage Writing

-Students majoring in UEP will satisfy the second-stage component of Occidental College's writing requirement by successfully completing UEP 301.
+Students majoring in UEP will satisfy the second-stage component of Occidental College's writing requirement by successfully completing UEP 301 or UEP 300.
 In cases in which the course is not successfully completed, contact the department chair for alternative means of completing this requirement for graduation.

-Students should familiarize themselves with the departmental requirement at the time of declaring the major.
+Students should familiarize themselves with the departmental requirements at the time of declaring the major.
 Contact the department chair for more information.

 Comprehensive Requirement

-During their senior year, UEP majors design and complete a policy-oriented comprehensive project that has an applied focus and includes original research.
+During their senior year, UEP majors design and complete a policy-oriented comprehensive project that has an applied focus.
 This project may take several forms.
-It can be a traditional research paper, a hands-on policy research report, a project in collaboration with other students, or a study conducted for a community-based "client" or "partner" organization.
-Students should enroll in UEP 410 in the fall semester and UEP 411 in the spring semester to undertake their comprehensive project.
+It can be a traditional research paper, a hands-on policy research report, a project in collaboration with other students, or a study conducted in partnership with a community-based "client" or "partner" organization.
+Students will develop their projects in collaboration with the course faculty advisor during the senior seminar, UEP 410.
+Students who wish to continue their senior research into spring semester may plan in collaboration with their faculty advisor and do so as a Directed Research course (UEP 493).

 Transfer Credit Policies